grafana/loki/docs/sources/operations/storage/retention.md

           period: 24h
 ```

-The most specific matching rule is selected.
-The rule selection is as follow:
+A rule to apply is selected by choosing the first in this list that matches:

-- If a per-tenant `retention_stream` matches the current stream, the highest priority is picked.
+1. If a per-tenant `retention_stream` matches the current stream, the highest priority is picked.
-- Otherwise if a global `retention_stream` matches the current stream, the highest priority is picked.
+2. If a global `retention_stream` matches the current stream, the highest priority is picked.
-- Otherwise if a per-tenant `retention_period` is specified it will be applied.
+3. If a per-tenant `retention_period` is specified, it will be applied.
-- The the global `retention_period` will be selected if nothing else matched.
+4. The global `retention_period` will be selected if nothing else matched.
-- And finally if no global `retention_period` is set, the default `30days (744h)` retention is selected.
+5. If no global `retention_period` is specified, the default value of `744h` (30days) retention is used.

-Stream matching is using the same syntax as Prometheus label matching:
+Stream matching is uses the same syntax as Prometheus label matching:

 - `=`: Select labels that are exactly equal to the provided string.
 - `!=`: Select labels that are not equal to the provided string.
 - `=~`: Select labels that regex-match the provided string.
 - `!~`: Select labels that do not regex-match the provided string.

-The two configurations will, for example, set those rules:
+The example configurations will, set these rules:

+- All tenants except `29` and `30` in the `dev` namespace will have a retention period of `24h` hours.
-- All tenants except `29` and `30` will have the retention for streams that are in the `dev` namespace to `24h` hours, and other streams will have a retention of `744h`.
+- All tenants except `29` and `30` that are not in the `dev` namespace will have the retention period of `744h`.
 - For tenant `29`:
-    - All streams except, the container `loki` or the `namespace` prod, will have retention of 1 week (`168h`).
+  - All streams except those in the container `loki` or in the namespace `prod` will have retention period of `168h` (1 week).
-    - All streams in `prod` will have a retention of `336h` (2 weeks), even the if the container label is also `loki` since the priority of the `prod` rule is higher.
+  - All streams in the `prod` namespace will have a retention period of `336h` (2 weeks), even if the container label is `loki`, since the priority of the `prod` rule is higher.
-    - Steams that have the label container `loki` but are not in the namespace `prod` will have 72h retention.
+  - Streams that have the container label `loki` but are not in the namespace `prod` will have a `72h` retention period.
 - For tenant `30`:
-    - All streams, except those having the label container `nginx` will have a retention of `744h` (the global retention,since it doesn't overrides a new one).
+  - All streams except those having the container label `nginx` will have the global retention period of `744h`, since there is no override specified.
-    - Streams that have the label `nginx` will have a retention of `24h`.
+  - Streams that have the label `nginx` will have a retention period of `24h`.

-> The minimum retention period is 24h

 ## Table Manager